 Transactions via PayPal Standard are processed on PayPal's site (not your own) and allow customers to pay with a PayPal balance or credit card.
 X-Cart will redirect your customers to PayPal from your store checkout, and you will be charged the standard PayPal transaction fee for these payments.
 Customers are then directed back to your site after completing the PayPal checkout.

 Since buyers complete checkout on PayPal's site, you must rely on PayPal to send payment success and failure notifications back to your store for completed orders using Instant Payment Notifications (IPN).

 Configuration guides are available in Paypal Payments Standard.

 PayPal Express Checkout

 PayPal Express Checkout is available in the same countries as PayPal Standard, and you will be charged the same PayPal transaction fees with no setup or termination fees.
-PayPal Express Checkout is very similar to PayPal Standard, with one major difference: the checkout flow.
+PayPal Express Checkout is very similar to PayPal Standard, with one principal difference: the checkout flow.

-This is a more reliable payment method than PayPal Standard, as the checkout is completed on your site, but the payment is made on PayPal’s servers.
+That is a more reliable payment method than PayPal Standard, as the checkout is completed on your site, but the payment is made on PayPal's servers.

 Configuration guides are available in Paypal Express Checkout.